Syncano/parse2syncano/README.rst

 * SYNCANO_INSTANCE_NAME: the Syncano instance name to which the transfer will be made;
 * SYNCANO_APIROOT: will not show as it has a default equal to: https://api.syncano.io/

-parse2syncano configure command will take following paramters:
+`parse2syncano configure` command will take following paramters:

-* -c (--curent) which will display the current configuration;
+* -c (--current) which will display the current configuration;
 * -f (--force) which allow to override the previously set configuration;

 The configuration will be stored in your home directory in .syncano file under the P2S section.